 Students are fully responsible for dropping or withdrawing from courses that they are not attending prior to withdrawal from the university.
-Students who do not drop or withdraw from courses may be administratively withdrawn, which will render them ineligible for a tuition refund or adjustment.
+Students who do not complete the withdrawal process prior to withdrawing from the university will not be eligible for any otherwise applicable tuition refund or adjustment.